Tag: reflection

 Daniel’s relationship is often called, “anointed.”
 John refers to anointing, well.
 While it may seem to be different, it is not, and yet is.

-It is the same insofar as the Spirit empowered Daniel, just as the Holy Spirit empowers us.
+It is the same insofar as the empowered Daniel, just as the Spirit empowers us.
 It is different insofar as most of us don’t have the gifts of wisdom and mystical visions.
 There are some that have one or the other, but very rarely both.

 Our empowerment by the Holy Spirit is also not limited to that.
 Think about that.
 What we know of Daniel is beyond imagining.
 We are not limited to Daniel.
-The —The of Christ—is not so limited.
+The church—The of Christ—is not so limited.

 ※Reflection※